fiolj/sparta/doc/Section_start.rst

 ------

-You may select between 2 TPLs, JPEG or PNG, for writing out JPEG or PNG files via the "dump image"_dump_image.html command.
+You may select between 2 TPLs, JPEG or PNG, for writing out JPEG or PNG files via the :ref:`dump image command<command-dump>`.
 To select a TPL, use:

 ::